How to reset check engine light once it appears? Many drivers seek a solution to this problem especially if it happens frequently.

 You can even save a report for later or print it out.

 7. Find the meaning of the error code

 Best Google the error code and find out what’s wrong.
 If you have manuals or literature, even better.
-Advantage of internet searches is that you get a more broad span of information (what, where and perhaps how to solve the problem, experiences etc).
+The advantage of internet searches is that you get a more broad span of information (what, where, and perhaps how to solve the problem, experiences, etc).

 If the problem is serious, tend to it right away.
 If it’s temporary then the check engine light reset will be very useful.

 In the menu of the scanning program, you’ll find an option for resetting.
 Just use the reset button and your good to go.

 9. Disconnect the OBD II cable from the carport

 10. Start the car.
 If everything is OK, the check engine light warning should go away.
 Since this is a reset, best let the car idle for some time so the ECU can collect new data.